cander76/stat386-projects/_posts/2022-10-19-webscraping.md

 <img src="https://github.com/cander76/stat386-projects/raw/main/assets/images/genre.png" width="600" />

 As you can see, it's pretty overwhelming and messy.
 However, lets say I am interested in extracting the genre from each film.
 I can then hover over a genre for one of the films, and the inspect feature will highlight the desired tags/class (as seen above).
 For genre, we see that “class = genre”.
-With this knowledge, I was able to use the soup.findall() function as seen below:
+With this knowledge, I was able to use the find_all() function as seen below:

 <img src="https://github.com/cander76/stat386-projects/raw/main/assets/images/genre python example.png" width="600" />